apache/gobblin/gobblin-docs/user-guide/FAQs.md

 Add `-x test` to build the project without running the tests; this will make the exception go away.
 If one needs to run the tests then make sure [Java Cryptography Extension](https://en.wikipedia.org/wiki/Java_Cryptography_Extension) is installed.

+This exception also occurs when $JAVE_HOME not properly set, especially trying to build in Intellij/Eclipse.
+Try to execute `export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.{your JDK version}.jdk/Contents/Home` in your IDE terminal.

 # Gradle

 ## Technical Questions